Understanding The 4 Main Commercial Real Estate Investing Strategies

 Expected Returns: A Core investor can expect to receive a 7-10% rate of return.

-Details about the property: “Core” properties are typically located in prime markets; are fully tenanted, and operating at full capacity.
+Details about the property: “Core” properties are typically located in prime markets; are fully tenanted, and operate at full capacity.
 Very little active management is necessary because the property is already considered to be “fully stabilized.”

 Use of Leverage/Debt: Low, <40%.